nolanlawson/dotjs-2016/readme.md

 ???

-So this is where the inspiration for HTML5 comes from.
+This is where a lot of features of HTML5 come from.
 This is why we have file uploads, SVG, CSS animations canvas, copy-paste, video, etc. The web looked at what native plugins like Silverlight and Flash were doing, and made sure that the open web could be competitive with that.